-- · encourage frank, two-way communication; - communicate KEY decisions and needs for organizational change; and - take a direct role in motivating the WORKFORCE toward HIGH PERFORMANCE and student learning as appropriate, ethics, INNOVATION, and Safety? - encourage generation of ideas for PLANET FRIENDLY INITIATIVES c.
+- · encourage frank, two-way communication; - communicate KEY decisions and needs for organizational change; and - take a direct role in motivating the WORKFORCE toward HIGH PERFORMANCE and a CUSTOMER and business focus and, as appropriate, ethics, INNOVATION, Safety, and CLIMATE CHANGE? - encourage work towards meeting the pandemic challenges c.
 MISSION and Organizational PERFORMANCE

 - (1) Creating an Environment for Success HOW do SENIOR LEADERS create an environment for success now and in the future?
-HOW do they - create an environment for the achievement of your MISSION; - create and reinforce your organizational culture, and a culture that fosters students and STAKEHOLDER WORKFORCE ENGAGEMENT; - cultivate organizational agility, accountability, organizational and individual LEARNING, INNOVATION, and INTELLIGENT RISK taking; and - participate in succession planning and the development of future organizational leaders? - (2) Creating a Focus on Action HOW do SENIOR LEADERS create a focus on action that will achieve the organization's MISSION?
-HOW do SENIOR LEADERS - create a focus on action that will improve the organization's PERFORMANCE; including Safety, and CLIMATE CHANGE challenges - · identify needed actions; - in setting expectations for organizational PERFORMANCE, include a focus on creating and balancing VALUE for students and other STAKEHOLDERS; and - demonstrate personal accountability for the organization's actions?
+HOW do they - create an environment for the achievement of your mission; - create and reinforce your organizational culture, and a culture that fosters CUSTOMER and WORKFORCE ENGAGEMENT; - cultivate organizational agility, accountability, organizational and individual LEARNING, INNOVATION, and INTELLIGENT RISK taking; and - participate in succession planning and the development of future organizational leaders? - (2) Creating a Focus on Action HOW do SENIOR LEADERS create a focus on action that will achieve the organization's MISSION?
+HOW do SENIOR LEADERS - create a focus on action that will improve the organization's PERFORMANCE; including Safety, and CLIMATE CHANGE - identify needed actions; - in setting expectations for organizational PERFORMANCE, include a focus on creating and balancing VALUE for STUDENTS and other STAKEHOLDERS; and - demonstrate personal accountability for the organization's actions?

-Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 12-23).
+Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 13-25).

 - 1.1.
 Your organizational performance results should be reported in items 7.1-7.5.
 Results related to the effectiveness of leadership and the leadership system should be reported in item 7.4. - 1.1a(1).
 Your organization's vision should set the context for the strategic objectives and action plans you describe in items 2.1 and 2.2. - 1.1b.
-Two-way communication may include use of social media, such as delivering periodic messages through internal and external websites, tweets, blogging, and student, stakeholder and workforce electronic forums, as well as monitoring external social media outlets and responding, when appropriate. - 1.1b.
-Senior leaders' direct role in motivating the workforce may include participating in reward and recognition programs.
-Senior leader's role in encouraging generation of ideas for PLANET FRIENDLY INITIATIVES may include planning and educating employees and stakeholders about sustainability and climate change; implementing a communication strategy that focuses on the role of employees and stakeholders in delivering PLANET FRIENDLY INITIATIVES.
-Climate change ideas/suggestions should form a major part in the Reward & Recognition system in the organization. - 1.1b.
-Organizations that rely heavily on volunteers to accomplish their work should also discuss efforts to communicate with and engage the volunteer workforce.

-- 1.1c(1).
-A successful organization is capable of addressing current business needs and, by addressing risk, agility, and strategic management, is capable of preparing for its future business, market, and operating environment.
+Two-way communication may include use of social media, such as delivering periodic messages through internal and external websites, tweets, blogging, and customer and workforce electronic forums, as well as monitoring external social media outlets and responding, when appropriate. - 1.1b.
+Senior leaders' direct role in motivating the workforce may include participating in reward and recognition programs. - 1.1b.
+Organizations that rely heavily on volunteers to accomplish their work should also discuss efforts to communicate with and engage the volunteer workforce. - 1.1c(1).
+A successful organization is capable of addressing current organization needs and, by addressing risk, agility, and strategic management, is capable of preparing for its future market, and operating environment.
 In creating an environment for success, leaders should consider both external and internal factors.
 Factors might include risk appetite and tolerance, organizational culture, work systems, the potential need for transformational changes in structure and culture, workforce capability and capacity, resource availability, core competencies, and the need for technological and organizational innovation.
-Other factors include risks and opportunities arising from emerging technology, data integration, data and information security, and climate change environmental considerations.
-A successful organization also ensures a safe and secure environment for its workforce and other key stakeholders. - 1.1c(2).
+Other factors include risks and opportunities arising from emerging technology, data integration, data and information security, and environmental considerations.

+1.1c(2).
 Senior leaders' focus on action considers your strategy, workforce, work systems, and assets.
-It includes taking intelligent risks, implementing innovations and ongoing improvements in performance and productivity, taking the actions needed to achieve your strategic objectives (see 2.2a[1]), and possibly establishing plans for managing major organizational change or responding rapidly to significant new information including climate change advisories.
+It includes taking intelligent risks, implementing innovations and ongoing improvements in performance and productivity, taking the actions needed to achieve your strategic objectives (see 2.2a[1]), and possibly establishing plans for managing major organizational change or responding rapidly to significant new information.

-1.2 Governance, Societal and Environmental Contribution: How do you govern your organization and make societal contribution?
+1.2 Governance and Societal Contribution: How do you govern your organization and make societal contribution?
 (50 pts.)